morrolinux/mpradio/README.md

 - [x] skip to the next song by pressing a push-button (GPIO-connected on pin 18)
 - [x] safely shutdown by holding the push-button (GPIO-connected on pin 18)
 - [x] stream audio over FM or 3.5mm Jack
+- [x] send mp3 files to the Pi via Bluetooth
 - [ ] Android app to edit settings via bluetooth?
 - [ ] Bluetooth speaker via jack audio output?
 - [ ] Read metadata from the mp3 files